waltersmac/Data-Structures-and-Algorithms-Udacity-NanoDegree/README.md

 ## Data Sctructures
-* Learnt different data structures that can be used to store data.
+* I learnt different data structures that can be used to store data.
 * Implemented different methods used to manipulate these data structures and examine the efficiency.
 Understood the advantages and applications of different data structures.
 * Learnt how to approach open ended problems (either in interview or real-world) and select appropriate data structures based on requirements.